TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/01 Header.md

-In Twitch Plays Pokémon (TPP), you can submit commands through the chat box and control the current game of **Pokémon Ultra Moon Randomized**!
+In Twitch Plays Pokémon (TPP), you can submit commands through the chat box and control the current game of **Pokémon Randomized Ultra Moon**!

 **Credits for this run go to:**
 - FrostedGeulleisia - Run Manager, Run testing